nightguarder/DreamBlogger/README.md

 # Notes
 ### EJS
-- Is a template engine for ExpressJS that uses views directory that employs dynamic content rendering on the server-side and loads only the HTML content to the client.
+- Is a template engine for Express.js that uses views directory that employs dynamic content rendering on the server-side and loads only the HTML content to the client.
 -
 **Routing**
 - Again it was difficult to figure out on the first try, but I managed to handle it since it sorta works like Svelte.
 In your views directory you can utilize directories with .ejs layout, pages, partials.